makerdao/community/governance/votes/Executive vote - November 19, 2021.md

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol:

-- Increase to the WBTC-A Stability Fee.
+- The WBTC-A Stability Fee will be increased from 2.5% to 4.0%.
-- Increases to Local Liquidation Limits (`ilk.hole`) for ETH-A, ETH-B, ETH-C, WBTC-A, WSTETH-A.
+- [Local Liquidation Limits (`ilk.hole`)](https://makerdao.world/en/learn/governance/param-local-liquidation-limit) for ETH-A, ETH-B, ETH-C, WBTC-A, WSTETH-A will be increased.
-- A change of covenants for P1-DROP (Peoples Company Series 1).
+- P1-DROP (Peoples Company Series 1) covenant will be changed.
 - BAL-A, COMP-A, AAVE-A, LRC-A, BAT-A, ZRX-A, UNIV2LINKETH-A will be offboarded

 If this executive proposal passes, the following **additions** will be made to the Maker Protocol: